Girl names starting with H range from literary surname Harper to rarities like Haidee and Heraclea.

 HILDY

 It’s sometimes short for Hildegard, another Germanic name in the key of Gertrude and Millicent.
 If you know your Trading Spaces, you might think of daring designer Hildi Santo-Tomas.
 Or if you follow Haley Stewart, there’s her daughter, Hildie – actually short for Hildegard Rose.
-No matter which way you spell it, I think it’s a sweetly vintage choice.
+No matter which way you spell it, it’s a sweetly vintage choice.

 HONORIA